Mosamorphing/WTF-React/06_States/readme.md

 export default SimpleForm;
 ```

-Here we made a state called form, which has a setter function called setForm, and the initial values of this form are store in an object, which has a firstName and an email.
+Here we made a state called "form", which has a setter function called "setForm", and the initial values of this form are stored in an object, which has a "firstName" and an "email".

 # 2. Make a change handler

-If you are coming from the knowledge of vanilla javascript (which I believe you are), you should know that handling forms can be a pain a pain, or well, maybe for me.
+If you are coming from the knowledge of vanilla javascript (which I believe you are), you should know that handling forms can be a pain, or well, maybe for me.
 A change handler helps us manipulate our state better.
 See it in action here:

 ```javascript